-Look, my IRA's done well and everything, but forget the Bank of England, my IRA's not even big enough to freak out Bank of America
+Look, my IRA's done well and everything, but forget the Bank of England, my IRA's not even big enough to get me an account at Goldman Sachs

 You're missing my point.
 Let me try again.
 Buffett, and most other good investors, invest from the "bottom up," right?
 They may look at trends, but then they look at specific companies, at their financials and management and prospects.

 I can't do that.
 I'm a Peter Lynch guy.
 I buy what I know, you know?
-I know this Pepsi Throwback soda with the real sugar instead of the corn syrup is really tasty, so I took a look at PepsiCo
+I know my new iPhone is the best gadget I've ever owned, and the iTunes store is a brilliant idea, so I took a look at Apple

 Sure, and that's totally fine.
-But what if the global price of sugar goes way up?
-Or what if the U.S. dollar tanks and the prices of sugar and lots of other commodities go way up in dollar terms?
+But what if the U.S. dollar tanks and the prices of all the little Asian-made components in the iPhone go through the roof in dollar terms?

 So, you're saying I should --

 No, hang on.
 That was just an example.
-I have no idea what the price of sugar is doing these days, and anyway, don't go buying one of those double-short things unless you're really sure you know what you're doing.
+I have no idea what semiconductor prices are doing these days, and anyway, don't go buying one of those double-short things unless you're really sure you know what you're doing.
 My point is that you can learn to use ETFs to do the kind of thing that guys like Soros do, and you can do it in your IRA, and you can do it on as small a scale as you want.

 But I like buying stocks.